Smartphone Data Erasure Explained

 How GradeX Ensures Secure Erasure

-• Structured erasure workflows
+• Automated erasure steps

 • Tamper-proof logs

-• QR-based certificates
+• Audit-ready logs & certificates

 Conclusion